TIX on the Square

 as "thanks to our culture and our economy, Edmonton is the best place to make something, from the ground up, in North America".

-We've been working on this collaborative project for over a decade in response to the Edmonton City Council
+We've been working on this collaborative project for over a decade in response to the request

 "I've never seen gaps so enormous between the reality of a place and what outsiders know about it" (Bill Siegel, CEO, Longwoods International),